RENCI/nih-endotypes-api/specification/Endotypes API.md

 - INPUT: in body

 ```
-@description - list of CMAQ exposures
+@description - list of endotype elements
 @body

 {